AarishIrfan/Javascript-StopWatch/README.md

 ## Usage

+1. Access the live version of the stopwatch at [https://stopwatchmaster.netlify.app/](https://stopwatchmaster.netlify.app/).
-1. Open `index.html` in a web browser.
+2. Open `index.html` in a web browser (if running locally).
-2. Click "Start" to begin the stopwatch.
+3. Click "Start" to begin the stopwatch.
-3. Click "Stop" to pause the stopwatch.
+4. Click "Stop" to pause the stopwatch.
-4. Click "Reset" to reset the stopwatch to zero.
+5. Click "Reset" to reset the stopwatch to zero.

 ## Files

 - `index.html`: HTML structure of the stopwatch
 - `style.css`: CSS for styling the stopwatch
 - `app.js`: JavaScript for stopwatch functionality